-Peripheral blood mononuclear cells (PBMCs) were purified from heparinized blood from COVID patients and normal donors using a Ficoll gradient (Histopaque-1077; Sigma) in a 1:2 ratio.
-The gradient was centrifuged for 30 minutes at room temperature without braking or acceleration (400 ×g).
+Peripheral blood mononuclear cell purification and T-cell stimulation assay.
+Peripheral blood mononuclear cells (PBMCs) were purified from heparinized blood from COVID patients and normal donors using a FICOLL gradient (Histopaque-1077 Sigma) in a 1:2 ratio.
+The gradient was centrifuged for 30 minutes at room temperature without braking or acceleration (400G).
 After centrifugation, the upper part containing PBMCs was collected with a Pasteur pipette, and the red cells were lysed in lysis buffer.
-The cell suspension was then centrifuged at 1500 revolutions per minute for 6 minutes, and the cells were resuspended in Roswell Park Memorial Institute (RPMI) medium with 1% Nutridoma (Sigma), counted, and adjusted for each experimental condition.
-For T-cell stimulation assay, 2×10^5 PBMCs/well were plated in a 96-well plate, in a total volume of 100 μ L, and stimulated or not with 5 μ g phytohemagglutinin-L ([PHA-L] Sigma-Aldrich), 2 tuberculin units of purified protein derivative (PPD), or anti-CD3/CD28 beads (1 μg/mL).
+The cell suspension was then centrifuged at 1500 RPM for 6 minutes and the cells resuspended in RPMI medium with 1% nutridoma (Sigma), counted and adjusted for each experimental condition.
+For T cell stimulation assay, $2x10^5$ PBMCs/well were plated in a 96-well plate, in a total volume of 100 μL and stimulated or not with 5μg PHA-L (Sigma Aldrich), 2U PPD (Tuberculin) or anti-CD3/CD28 beads (1 μg/mL).
 After 3 days, the supernatants were collected for analysis of secreted cytokines.